-Analytical ultra centrifugation (AUC) is a separation methodology which separate macromolecules and particles in solution.
-The separation is based on the macromolecules differential sedimentation velocity in a solution under the influence of a centrifugational field.
-Compounds sedimentation velocity is determined by their size and density.
+Analytical ultra centrifugation (AUC) is a separation methodology that separates macromolecules and particles in solution.
+The separation is based on the macromolecule’s differential sedimentation velocity in a solution under the influence of a centrifugational field.
+The compounds’ sedimentation velocity is determined by their size and density.
 The sedimentation of sample components can be monitored with detectors such as UV.

-AUC is a method applicable to a very wide range of compounds, such as, proteins, nanoparticles, viruses and polymers.
-The technique is applicable to compounds of molecular weight of ~ 1 000 g/mol and upwards.
-When it comes to validation of (especially SEC) methods AUC is often referred to as the golden standard to compare against.
-Typical uses are for stability testing of proteins, aggregation detection, quality control, molar mass distribution determinations etc.
+AUC is a method applicable to a very wide range of compounds, such as proteins, nanoparticles, viruses, and polymers.
+The technique is applicable to compounds with molecular weight of ~ 1 000 g/mol and upwards.
+When it comes to validation of methods (especially SEC), AUC is often referred to as the golden standard to compare against.
+Typical uses are for stability testing of proteins, aggregation detection, quality control, molar mass distribution determinations, etc.

 - Very wide size range

 - Highly specialized and expensive equipment